gamemanual0/gm0/source/docs/hardware-components/kit-and-hardware-guide/tetrix.rst

 ======

 .. attention::
-   Tetrix is generally not recommended for use, due to its restricted flexibility and long term reliability.
-We are retaining these pages as historical reference for teams that continue to have and use TETRIX parts.
+   TETRIX is generally not recommended due to its restricted flexibility and low long-term reliability.
+This page serves as historical reference for teams that have and use TETRIX parts, but there is little reason to purchase them.

 The TETRIX build system is a fixed pitch, channel-based building system that uses both imperial and metric units.